theno/ctutlz/README.md

   -h, --help   show this help message and exit
-  --short      show short result and warnings/errors only --debug      show more for diagnostic purposes --cert-only  only validate SCTs included in the certificate --tls-only   only validate SCTs gathered from TLS handshake --ocsp-only  only validate SCTs gathered via OCSP status request
+  --short      show short result and warnings/errors only --debug      show more for diagnostic purposes --cert-only  only verify SCTs included in the certificate --tls-only   only verify SCTs gathered from TLS handshake --ocsp-only  only verify SCTs gathered via OCSP status request
 ```

 Example: